Information on this page is for customers in

 Siting and Environmental Notification Form Review

 The EFSB's docket is available for viewing in the organization’s file room.
-Eversource’s filing is docket number EFSB17-02.
+Our filing is docket number EFSB17-02.

-On September 14, 2018, Eversource received the Certificate of the Secretary of Energy and Environmental Affairs on the Final Environmental Impact Report (FEIR) for the Sudbury - Hudson Transmission Reliability Project.
+On September 14, 2018, we received the Certificate of the Secretary of Energy and Environmental Affairs on the Final Environmental Impact Report (FEIR) for the Sudbury - Hudson Transmission Reliability Project.

 For more information on the MEPA process, please visit their website.